Menu Close

 The early years of the University of Toronto saw the establishment of numerous collections.
 Much of this material, in areas such as archaeology and natural history, was incorporated into the Royal Ontario Museum (ROM) that opened in 1914.
 The ROM became independent from the University of Toronto in 1968, though many connections between the U of T and the ROM’s many research collections exist to this day.

-In 1979, the Institute for the History and Philosophy of Science and Technology (IHPST) led an effort to inventory historical scientific instruments at the University of Toronto.
+In 1979, the IHPST led an effort to inventory historical scientific instruments at the University of Toronto.
 This produced both a significant card catalogue, as well as a written proposal to establish a museum of science.
 The goal of a science museum reappeared repeatedly over subsequent years as the university convened a series of high-level committees on collections.

 The arrival of the internet brought with it the possibility of a public catalogue and public exhibitions.
 The first step in this direction was the UTMuSi online catalogue of important older instruments from across the university.
 This project, created by graduate students at the IHPST, began in 1997.
 The original site is no longer online, but its information has since been added to the current online catalogue.

 The UTSIC project began in 2008, again led by graduate students at the IHPST.
 This project arrived at a time when the internet had developed to handle large images and detailed, text searchable fields.
-The current online catalogue uses a custom plugin, programmed by Mike Thick, PhD, and base on WordPress blogging software.
-The IHPST has contributed substantially to the project through providing teaching assistant positions for cataloguing work, through providing funding for operating costs and exhibits, as well as through funding a contract Curator position.
-Several other units have provided significant funds, especially the Department of Astronomy.
+The current online catalogue uses a custom plugin, programmed by Mike Thick, PhD, and is based on WordPress blogging software.
+The IHPST has contributed considerably to the project by providing teaching assistant positions for cataloguing work, funding operating costs and exhibits, and supporting a contract curator position.
+Several other units have provided significant funds, especially the David A. Dunlap Department of Astronomy and Astrophysics and the Temerty Faculty of Medicine.

 Resources: